charlesportoferreira/word2vec/docs/examples.md

 ##### mssa embedding

-Mssa embedding model need a corpus properly parsed as suggest by the original paper.
-We are also providing the same toydata with this format as example
+Mssa embedding model need a corpus properly parsed and preprocessed as suggest by the original paper.
+We are also providing a toydata_parsed with this format as example.

+ Since this dataset is already parsed and preprocessed we need to provide an additional parameter to inform that it is not necessary to apply any preprocessing:

+    -p --> set False to disable preprocessing

+To run mssa embedding, type:

     python3 wordvector/main.py -i dataset/toydata_parsed/ -o toydata_mssa.vec  -m models/mssa.model -t mssa  -p False